You cannot legally or safely drive after taking a Delta-9 gummy.

 Sudden Drowsiness:

-Edibles are notorious for causing heavy, sudden sedation (couch-lock).
-Falling asleep at the wheel is a massive risk, especially at night.
+Edibles are notorious for causing a sudden feeling of sedation and sleep (often called couch-lock).
+Falling asleep at the wheel is a massive risk that should be avoided at all costs.

 The Legal Reality: Will You Get a DUI?